serkan-ozal/jemstone/README.md

 For more useful you method for `HotSpotServiceabilityAgentWorker` usage, you can see [HotSpotServiceabilityAgentManager](https://github.com/serkan-ozal/jemstone/blob/master/src/main/java/tr/com/serkanozal/jemstone/sa/HotSpotServiceabilityAgentManager.java) definition for more details.

-Here is sample usecase for implementing and running your custom `HotSpotServiceabilityAgentWorker` implementation on top of **Jemstone**.
+Here is sample use-case for implementing and running your custom `HotSpotServiceabilityAgentWorker` implementation on top of **Jemstone**.
 In this example, there is a `HotSpotServiceabilityAgentWorker` implementation that calculates limits (start and finish) and capacity of heap of target JVM.

 ``` java
 public class HeapSummaryWorker